PeeteKeesel/gnn-for-drug-response-prediction/README.md

 - [x] fix error with mutations dataset
 - [x] include mutation features in tensor
-- [x] build bi-modal network structure and build simple NN
+- [x] start building building bi-modal network structure and build simple NN
-  - [ ] TO FIX: For now I included only the features separately.
-And for each feature it performs nearly equally.
-Why is that?
-Doesn't it learn anything?
-However, it's still better then for example just predicting the mean.
+- [x] correct `DataLoader` to access cell-line-gene-drug-ic50 tuple correctly
+- [x] shuffle
+- [ ] include GDSC 1 data as well; check shift in ln(IC50)'s and think about strategy to meaningful combine both in single dataset
+- [ ] once all models are running, convert to `.py` files instead of notebooks
+- [ ] run GNNExplainer on the graph branches of the bi-modal networks

 __Networks__: